-It is important to recognise the limitations and risks associated with the generative AI applications.
-The generative AI tools should not be used in research, content generation, writing, coding, researching or creating artwork for assessment purposes, if it is explicitly prohibited in the Assessment Brief.
+It is important to recognise the limitations and risks associated with generative AI applications.
+The generative AI tools must not be used for assessment purposes, if it is explicitly prohibited in the Assessment Brief.

 In instances where the use of generative AI tools is permitted, proper referencing and acknowledgement must be observed to maintain academic integrity and give credit to the appropriate sources.